Skip to navigation Skip to navigation Skip to content

 An eco-friendly festival

-In 2022, Fierté Montréal established its first Green Committee with the mandate to develop a three-year eco-responsibility action plan for all activities of the Festival, the Parade and the Community Days.
+Since 2022, the Green Committee of Fierté Montréal has been tasked with implementing its 2022-2024 eco-responsibility action plan, which targets all activities of the Festival, the Parade, and the Community Days.
 The first and foremost objective of this process was to draw up a portrait of the eco-responsible measures already in place and to establish a plan for the development and implementation of additional measures.

 This action plan is based on the six major ecoresponsibility criteria issued by the Conseil québécois des événements écoresponsables (CQEER) →